mazetoken/miners/README.md

 mazebchdminer is a version of Mist miner - [bchd_mist_miner_v1](https://mistcoin.org), prepared for mining [MAZE](https://mazetoken.github.io) and patched for BigNumber error and [dust input attack](https://gitlab.com/blue_mist/miner/-/commit/e64b1440619589483c3b38870e5cafb791448045)

 _You can try to install and mine with [mminer 1.0.0](https://github.com/mazetoken/mminer) - updated version of (bchd_mist_miner_V1 and mazebchdminer).
 Tutorial is the same.
-I've updated updated npm packages and generateV1.ts - support for slpjs v.0.27.8 and grpc-bchrpc-node v.0.11.3.
+I've updated npm packages and generateV1.ts - support for slpjs v.0.27.8 and grpc-bchrpc-node v.0.11.3.
 You need npm@7.0.6 for mminer.
 No guarantee that mminer will be faster than mazebchdminer, but from now I will only work with mminer (mazebchdminer won`t be updated)._

 You can mine other tokens (Mist, dSLP, BTCL) with mazebchminer (or mminer) too.
 To do this you need to: